 For instance, if employees live in a different state than the company is based, they will likely have to file two state returns.
 Some states have “convenience rules” that could lead to employees being taxed twice on the same income.

-There are other tax tips that the company can be reminding all employees of in the name of financial communication.
+Other tax tips that the company can remind all employees of in the name of financial communication.
 For example, the company can encourage employees to review withholdings on their W-4 forms.
-These reminders can help employees better prepare for tax season and make sure that there are no nasty surprises later on.
+These reminders can help employees better prepare for tax season and prevent nasty surprises later on.

 Conclusion

-The communication of administrative and financial information is a quality of a good employer and one that all should strive to achieve.
-Pieces of financial information that employees deserve to know about include things like pay scale changes, benefits, and taxation situations.
+Communication of administrative and financial information is a quality of a good employer and one that all should strive to achieve.
+Financial information that employees deserve to know about includes pay scale changes, benefits, and taxation situations.